 - Material is considered to have been published if reproductions of the material or edition have been supplied (whether by sale or otherwise) to the general public.

-- Different editions: If you publish material in various forms of differing quality, a copy of the finest quality must be deposited.
+- Print or hard copy editions: If you publish material in various forms of differing quality, a copy of the finest quality must be deposited.
 For example, if both a hard-cover edition and a paperback edition are published, one copy of the hard-cover edition must be deposited.

 A copy that is numbered and signed by the author is not considered to be finer than another copy of the same edition that is not numbered or signed.
 A copy of a second or later edition of any material does not have to be deposited unless it contains additions or alterations.
 If a second or later edition does contain additions or alterations then the finest copy of the edition must also be deposited.
 If a book is reprinted with a change of title, or by a different publisher, it is considered to be altered and must be deposited.